-EXHIBIT D-1 HINSDALE, NEW HAMPSHIRE SCHOOL DISTRICT Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2020
+EXHIBIT D-1 HINSDALE, NEW HAMPSHIRE SCHOOL DISTRICT Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended June 30, 2022

-Net Change in Fund Balances - Governmental Funds (Exhibit D) \$ (252,398) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Governmental Funds (Exhibit D) \$ (45,768) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation expense exceeded capital outlays in the current period.
-(532,781) Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-720,000 Repayment of principal on capital leases is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-3,343 Governmental funds report the effect of bond issuance premiums when debt is first issued, whereas these amounts are amortized over the life of the related debt in the statement of activities.
-28,102 In the statement of activities, interest is accrued on outstanding bonds, whereas in governmental funds, an interest expenditure is reported when due.
-11,178 Some expenses reported in the statement of activities, such as accrued longevity payouts and compensated absences, do not require the use of current financial resources and therefore, are not reported as expenditures in the governmental funds.
-(74,984) Governmental funds report OPEB and pension contributions as expenditures.
+Capital outlays and depreciation expense in the current period are as follows: Depreciation expense (497,368) Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+720,000 Repayment of principal on financed purchase obligations is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+4,059 Governmental funds report the effect of bond issuance premiums when debt is first issued, whereas these amounts are amortized over the life of the related debt in the statement of activities.
+21,659 In the statement of activities, interest is accrued on outstanding bonds, whereas in governmental funds, an interest expenditure is reported when due.
+11,698 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+These expenses are from the following activities: Accrued longevity payout Compensated absences (28,967) 110,388 Governmental funds report OPEB and pension contributions as expenditures.
 However, in the statement of activities, OPEB and pension expense reflects the change in the OPEB liability and net pension liability and related deferred outflows and inflows of resources, and does not require the use of current financial resources.
 This is the amount by which OPEB and pension expense differed from OPEB and pension contributions in the current period.
-Net changes in OPEB 8,102 Net changes in pension (504,921) Change in Net Position of Governmental Activities (Exhibit B) \$ (594,359)
+Net changes in OPEB Net changes in pension (104,521) 75,000 Change in Net Position of Governmental Activities (Exhibit B) \$ 266,180